Since the 2016 revision of the FIPJP rules, Article 39 requires players to wear fully enclosed shoes.

 Proper attire is required of players for whom it is forbidden to play without a top [literally: with nude torso] and who must especially, for safety reasons, wear footwear that is completely closed, protecting the toes and heels.

 Since most national federations adopt the FIPJP rules without change, this rule is also part of the rules of national federations.

-On the national level, most national federations have a “Player Code of Behavior” in addition to the official rules of petanque.
-The Code of Behavior may differ from nation to nation, but typically prohibits smoking, drinking, cursing on the terrain, playing shirtless (torse nu), pets on the terrain, glass containers, mobile phones, e-cigarettes, and high heels.
+Even before this change to the FIPJP rules, most national federations had (and continue to have) a “Player Code of Behavior” in addition to the official rules of the game.
+The Code of Behavior may differ from nation to nation, but typically prohibits smoking, drinking, cursing on the terrain, using a cell phone during a game, playing shirtless (torse nu), pets on the terrain, glass containers, e-cigarettes, and high heels.
 In its Code of Behavior, the Australian petanque federation has required enclosed footwear since at least 2006.
 The dress code of the French federation has required enclosed footwear since at least 2011.

-(2) When playing on a terrain marked with strings, as a matter of common-sense safety you should NEVER go barefoot or wear open-toe or open-heel shoes or sandals.
+(2) Simply as a matter of common-sense safety, if you are playing on a terrain marked with strings, you should never play barefoot or wearing open-toe or open-heel shoes or sandals.

-(3) If you’re playing a friendly game on a terrain without strings, feel free to relax in those sandals. 🙂
+(3) If you’re playing a friendly game (and aren’t concerned about strictly following FIPJP rules), and you’re playing on a terrain without strings, feel free to relax in those sandals. 🙂

 If you have a medical condition that prevents you from wearing completely enclosed footwear, you may be permitted to participate in a formal, organized competition.
 It is up to the competition organizer to make the decision.
 Get a letter from you doctor, and contact the competition organizer in advance, to get advance permission to participate.